 Competition- and Problem-specific Information Collection.
 During competitions, we collect a variety of specific information.
 This includes but is not limited to the collection of competition logs, including records of correct and incorrect submission attempts and other actions taken by participants.
 The scoring information we collect and aggregate is often published and shared with third parties.
 Information about the actions participants take is recorded for security purposes and allows us to conduct subsequent investigations into scoring and rules.
 Where a user is participating in a third-party sponsored challenge that is hosted by the Site, we maintain the right to track, collect, and retain competition logs and user actions.

-In order to comply with the Children’s Online Privacy Protection Act, children under the age of 13 are not permitted to use the Site or to directly provide any personal information without clear parental consent.
-Personal information that is sent or provided to MetaCTF Inc. which appears to be from a child under the age of 13, without clear confirmation of parental consent, will be deleted as soon as discovered.
-We cannot always determine if a user of the Site or the sender of an email is under the age of 13, but we will use our best efforts to do so.
+In order to comply with the Children's Online Privacy Protection Act, children under the age of 13 are not permitted to use the Site or to directly provide any personal information without clear parental consent.
+We do not knowingly collect personal information from children under the age of 13.
+If we become aware that we have inadvertently received personal information from a child under the age of 13, we will delete such information from our records.

 USE OF PERSONAL INFORMATION